symopsio/walkthrough/infra_access/README.md

 1. Create an IAM Role named `SymDemoEscalated`.
 2. In your terminal, run `aws iam get-role --role-name SymDemoEscalated`.
    Note the `RoleId`, which should begin with `AROA`.
-3. Create an S3 bucket named `SymDemo-YourNameHere`, and attach the following policy, which restricts access to the `SymDemoEscalated` Role.
+3. Create an S3 bucket named `SymDemo-YourNameHere`, and attach the below **S3 Bucket Policy**, which restricts access to the `SymDemoEscalated` Role.
+4. Create an IAM Group, `SymDemoAdmins`, and attach the below **IAM Group Policy**, which allows the group to assume the `SymDemoEscalated` Role.

+Now, the only users who will be able to access our S3 bucket are the ones in the `SymDemoAdmins` IAM Group!
+This group will be our escalation strategy.

+#### S3 Bucket Policy

 ```json
 {